Zero89-sys/Yomu-Japanese-Translator/README.md

 - **Integrated Dictionary:** Instant lookups for words using the **JMdict** database.
 - **Contextual Examples:** Displays example sentences from the **Tatoeba Project** to show how words are used in real-life scenarios.
 Provides contextual translations by retrieving the best matching sentences from the database.
 - **OCR Integration:** Extract Japanese text from images using **Tesseract OCR**, supporting both horizontal and vertical layouts.
+- **Text-to-Speech:** Allows users to listen to the pronunciation of specific kanji or sentences by clicking an audio button.
 - **Offline-First:** All linguistic data is stored in optimized **SQLite** databases locally on the device.
 No internet connection required for analysis.

 ## 🛠️ Technical Stack